icinganalysis/icinganalysis.github.io/content/messinger.md

 [^1]:
 Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
 [^2]:
-Anderson, David N., Manual of Scaling Methods.
+Anderson, David N.: Manual of Scaling Methods.
 NASA/CR-2004-212875, March 2004. https://ntrs.nasa.gov/citations/20040042486
 [^3]: [https://github.com/icinganalysis/icinganalysis.github.io](https://github.com/icinganalysis/icinganalysis.github.io)
 [^4]:
 Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 [^5]:
-Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
-NACA-TN-1472, 1947.
-[^6]:
+Ludlam, F. H.: The Heat Economy of a Rimed Cylinder.
+Quart.
+Jour.
+Roy.
+Meteorological Soc., vol. 77, no.334., Oct.
+1951.
+[^6]: Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
+NACA-ARR-5G13, 1945
+[^7]:
 Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)
-[^7]:
+[^8]:
 [NACA Icing Publications Database]({filename}naca icing publications database.md)
-[8]:
+[9]:
 https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=Equilibrium+Temperature+of+an+Unheated+Icing+Surface+as+a+Function+of+Airspeed&btnG=